-Andrei Illarionov is a senior fellow at the Cato Institute’s Center for Global Liberty and Prosperity.
-From 2000 to December 2005, he was the chief economic adviser of Russian President Vladimir Putin.
-Illarionov also served as the president’s personal representative in the G-8.
-He is one of Russia’s most forceful and articulate advocates of an open society and democratic capitalism, and has been a long-time friend of the Cato Institute.
+Andrei Illarionov was a senior fellow at the Cato Institute’s Center for Global Liberty and Prosperity from 2006 to 2021.
+From 2000 to December 2005 he was the chief economic adviser of Russian President Vladimir Putin and the president’s personal representative in the G-8.
+At the end of 2005 he resigned and became an outspoken critic of Putin and the Kremlin.
+He is one of Russia’s most forceful and articulate advocates of an open society and democratic capitalism.

 Illarionov received his PhD from St. Petersburg University in 1987.